Portland Symphonic Choir seeks up to 5 Artistic Leadership Consortium Members (Part time, up to 10 hours/week)

 We seek up to five knowledgeable, creative and cooperative individuals to lead us in this audacious challenge.
 Interested?

-- Performance programming (3 year artistic plans) with input from the Executive Director (for budgeting purposes) and the Artistic Development Committee of the Board of Directors
+- Performance programming (3 year artistic plans) in collaboration with the Executive Director and the Artistic Development Committee of the Board

 - Selection of a balanced repertoire that fulfills the mission of the choir and serves to attract and retain choir members and audiences